upstream-se/guidebook-draft/docs/foundations/discipline/underlying-rationale/principles.md

 ## Relationship to other foundational elements

-The principles articulated here will justify:
+The principles articulated here justify:

 - the ontological commitments defined in **[Ontological Commitments](../ontological-commitments.md)**,
 - the normative structure introduced in **[Normative Structure](../normative-structure.md)**,
-- and the positioning of Upstream Software Engineering within the broader landscape of software engineering practice.
+- the positioning of Upstream Software Engineering within the broader landscape of software engineering practice.

 ## Navigation